Deepali-Pawar/Home-automation/README.md

 # Home-automation
-To control home appliances using esp32 by blynk app or alexa.
+To control home appliances using mobile phone by blynk app or alexa.